choria-io/website/docs/content/deployment/first-user/_index.md

 ## Create your first user

-On the node you wish to run MCollective commands from you should have configured it as a _client_ in the previous step.
+On the node you wish to run Choria CLI commands from you should have configured it as a _client_ in the previous step.

 ```bash
 $ whoami